ami-iit/trintrin/README.md

 ### robotology-superbuild (recommended)

 If you are installing trintrin for use as part of [iCub humanoid robot software installation](https://icub-tech-iit.github.io/documentation/sw_installation/), you may want to install trintrin through the [robotology-superbuild](https://github.com/robotology/robotology-superbuild), an easy way to download, compile and install the robotology software on multiple operating systems, using the [CMake](https://www.cmake.org) build system and its extension [YCM](http://robotology.github.io/ycm).
-To get trintrin when using the `robotology-superbuild`, please enable the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option of the superbuild.
+To get trintrin when using the `robotology-superbuild`, please enable the `ROBOTOLOGY_ENABLE_DYNAMICS` CMake option of the superbuild.
 If you want to install also trintrin Python bindings, remember to enable the `ROBOTOLOGY_USES_PYTHON` option.

 ### Build from source (advanced)

-If you want to build trintrin directly from source, you can can make sure that you have all the dependencies (YARP, CMake and Python) and then install as any CMake project:
+If you want to build trintrin directly from source, you can can make sure that you have all the dependencies ([`ycm-cmake-modules`](https://github.com/robotology/ycm-cmake-modules), [`yarp`](https://github.com/robotology/yarp), C++ compiler and  CMake) and then install as any CMake project:

 ```console
 git clone https://github.com/ami-iit/trintrin.git